'Adud al-Dawla: Administration and contributions

 Adud al-Dawla kept his court in Shiraz.
 He visited Baghdad frequently and kept some of his viziers there, one of them being a Christian named Nasir ibn Harun.
 Furthermore, he had several Zoroastrian statesmen who served him, such as Abu Sahl Sa'id ibn Fadl al-Majusi, who served as his representative in Baghdad before his conquest of Iraq; Abu'l-Faraj Mansur ibn Sahl al-Majusi, who served as his financial minister; and Bahram ibn Ardashir al-Majusi.
 Adud al-Dawla seems to have greatly respected their religion.

 Under him the Buyid kingdom flourished.
 His policies were liberal so there were no riots during his reign.
 He embellished Baghdad with numerous public buildings, including the famous al-'Adudi Hospital.
 It was the largest hospital of that time, and was destroyed during the Mongol conquests.
 Many prominent figures worked at the hospital, such as 'Ali ibn al-'Abbas al-Majusi and Ibn Marzuban.

-Adud al-Dawla also build caravanserai's and dams.
+Adud al-Dawla also built caravanserais and dams.
 Shiraz particularly benefited from this work: there, he built a palace with three hundred and sixty rooms with advanced wind towers for air conditioning.
 The population of Shiraz had increased so much during his reign that he built a satellite city nearby for his army, named Kard-i Fannā Khusraw ("made by Fanna Khusraw")--a clear reference to the names that the Sasanians gave their foundations.

 There were two annual festivals in the city: the first commemorated the day when water pipes reached the city; the second, the anniversary of the city's foundation.
 Both celebrations were instituted by Adud al-Dawla on the model of the holiday of Nowruz, the Iranian New Year.

 All these activities greatly expanded the economy of Fars so that the tax income was tripled in the 10th century.
 His contributions to the enrichment of Fars made it a region of relative stability and prosperity for the culture of Iran during the Seljuq and Mongol invasions.